Are you currently writing guest posts?

 That’s because they don’t want to waste time creating content for other websites.
 These bloggers would much rather put more effort into publishing blogs on their own sites.

 If this sounds like your mentality, you’re missing out on a huge opportunity here.

-Guest posts are one of my favorite ways to drive more traffic to a website.
-I use this strategy all the time.
+Guest posts are one of our favorite ways to drive more traffic to a website.
+We use this strategy all the time.

 If you’re not convinced that guest blogging will benefit your business, this is the perfect guide for you.
 Those of you who want to begin guest blogging but don’t know how to start or turn these posts into site traffic, you’re in luck as well.

-As an experienced guest blogger, I’ll tell you everything you need to know about the topic so you can increase traffic to your website.
+As experienced guest bloggers, we’ll tell you everything you need to know about the topic so you can increase traffic to your website.
 Let’s dive in.

 Write for websites related to your brand

 If you’ve been writing guest posts for a while but haven’t seen a boost in website traffic, you may want to re-evaluate the websites you’re writing for.